AGILITY TRAINING: A COMPREHENSIVE APPROACH

 Cognitive Demand Low Moderate Situation-specific Preserves technical quality while challenging processing

-King (2000) emphasizes that “excessive volume invariably compromises movement quality and reinforces suboptimal patterns,” highlighting the importance of quality over quantity in agility development.
+Excessive volume invariably compromises movement quality and reinforces suboptimal patterns, highlighting the importance of quality over quantity in agility development.
+Session design must prioritize movement quality over work quantity while systematically challenging both physical and cognitive capabilities.

 Periodization Considerations